The Best Countertop Water Filters of 2023: Reviews & Buying Guide

 The pH Regenerate is the best choice if you are into alkaline drinking water.

-6. Review: Home Master Jr. F2 Elite Countertop Water Filter
+6. Home Master Jr. F2 Elite Countertop Water Filter

 Perfect Water Technologies, Inc. markets the Jr. F2 Elite water filter under their well-known Home Master brand.
 Happy customers reported that the unit makes even the most disgusting water taste fresh and also praised the excellent support.
 Unfortunately, there’s a lack of NSF testing or certification.
 Thus, 3.5 stars.